Featured: Explore Scotland (and everywhere else) with our Megalithic Portal iPhone app

 Clovelly Dykes

-Note: This hillfort is on private land - permission should be sought from East Dyke Farm before visiting.
+Source: Wikipedia This hillfort is on private land - permission should be sought from East Dyke Farm before visiting.
+Have you visited?
+Please add a comment below.
+Page originally by Vicky.

 You may be viewing yesterday's version of this page.
 To see the most up to date information please register for a free account.